-- 4.1 The investigating officer shall review all reports of alleged cases of misconduct, and, after consulting with other members of staff where necessary, shall determine whether there is sufficient evidence of a prima facie case to be answered.
-This should not preclude a letter of reprimand being issued in cases deemed to be of a very minor or technical nature where no further action is appropriate. - 4.2 In all other cases, and within 10 working days of receiving a report of suspected misconduct, the investigating officer will inform the candidate in writing of the allegations that have been made about them, and provide them with a copy of these Regulations.
-The candidate shall thereby be invited to admit or deny the charge, and be informed that the establishment of a Misconduct Hearing Panel can be dispensed with should they choose not to question the allegations. - 4.3 The candidate shall provide their response in writing to the allegations within 10 working days from the date of the investigating officer's letter.
-If no response is received within 10 days, then a warning letter shall be sent.
-The candidate's result will remain unconfirmed until they respond to the allegation and the procedures for investigation have been completed. - 4.4 Where a candidate admits in writing to the allegations, full details of the case shall be passed to the Chair of the relevant examining board for a final decision along with a recommendation of an appropriate penalty based upon established guidelines.
-The candidate shall have the opportunity to include with their response a written statement that may be taken into account by the Chair.
+- 4.1 A member of MRCP(UK) Central Office staff will be appointed as investigating officer.
+The staff member will not be the person making the allegation.
+The investigating officer shall review all reports of alleged cases of misconduct, and, after consulting with other members of staff where necessary, shall determine whether there is sufficient evidence of a prima facie case to be answered. - 4.2 Within 10 working days of receiving a report of suspected misconduct, the investigating officer will inform the candidate in writing that an allegation has been made about them, and provide them with a copy of these Regulations.
+Where appropriate the candidate will be informed that their examination results will be withheld pending the outcome of the investigation. - On completion of the investigation the investigating officer will inform the candidate of the detail of the allegation.
+The candidate shall be asked to comment on the allegation, and invited to admit or deny the charge. - 4.3 The candidate shall provide their response in writing to the allegations within 10 working days from the date of the investigating officer's letter.
+If no response is received within 10 days, then a reminder letter shall be sent. - 4.4 Where a candidate admits in writing to the allegations, full details of the case shall be passed to the Chair of the relevant examining board (in cases of academic misconduct) or the relevant Head of Department (in all other cases) for a final decision along with a recommendation of an appropriate penalty based upon established guidelines.
+The candidate shall have the opportunity to include with their response a written statement that may be taken into account.

-- 4.5 Where a candidate denies the allegations (in whole or in part) the investigating officer will request that a Misconduct Hearing Panel is convened as soon as possible to formally consider the case. - 4.6 The establishment of a Misconduct Hearing Panel under paragraph 4.5 does not preclude the candidate from, at any point, admitting the allegation in writing for action to be taken in accordance with paragraph 4.4, except that the fact of the candidate's initial denial will also be communicated to the Chair of the relevant examining board to take into account.
-However, all candidates who have committed misconduct should note that promptly admitting guilt, taking responsibility and expressing contrition for their actions is viewed by the Colleges as an important and appropriate step, and that this will be kept in mind whenever any penalty is being determined. - 4.7 Decisions will be reached on cases passed to the Chair of an examining board (in accordance with paragraphs 4.4 and 4.6) as soon as possible, and candidates should normally have received notification of the action to be taken in regard to their case within 15 working days of their letter.
-In exceptional circumstances a decision may be deferred until the next scheduled meeting of the relevant board of examiners, but candidates must be informed of this within 15 working days of their letter; and then be notified of the action to be taken in regard to their case within five working days of the examiners' meeting.
+- 4.5 Where a candidate denies the allegations (in whole or in part) the investigating officer will request that a Misconduct Hearing Panel is convened as soon as possible to formally consider the case. - 4.6 The establishment of a Misconduct Hearing Panel under paragraph 4.5 does not preclude the candidate from, at any point, admitting the allegation in writing for action to be taken in accordance with paragraph 4.4, except that the fact of the candidate's initial denial will also be taken into account.
+However, all candidates who have committed misconduct should note that promptly admitting guilt, taking responsibility and expressing contrition for their actions is viewed by the Colleges as an important and appropriate step, and that this will be kept in mind whenever any penalty is being determined. - 4.7 Decisions will be reached on cases as soon as possible, and candidates should normally have received notification of the action to be taken in regard to their case within five working days of a decision being made.
+In exceptional circumstances a decision may be deferred until the next scheduled meeting of the relevant board of examiners, but candidates will be informed of this and then be notified of the action to be taken in regard to their case within five working days of the examining board meeting.